mapperr/dfl/README.md

 It will link `default`, then `secrets` and then the `fluxbox` directory, overriding existing links.

-This way of handle things is inspired by [bashdot](https://github.com/bashdot/bashdot).
+This way of handle things is inspired by [bashdot](https://github.com/bashdot/bashdot) profiles.

 ## Git